Jingchensun/beta-kd/README.md

 ## 🤝 Acknowledgments

-- [Beta-KD](https://github.com/Meituan-AutoML/Beta-KD): the codebase we built upon.
+- [MobileVLM](https://github.com/Meituan-AutoML/MobileVLM): the codebase we built upon.
 Thanks for their wonderful work! 👏
+- [Align-KD](https://github.com/fqhank/Align-KD): the baseline work we refer to!
 - [TAID](https://github.com/SakanaAI/TAID): some kl loss implementation are borrow from this code base!